 Dick Barton: A Very Special Agent

-Alexander Armstrong examines the impact and popularity of special agent Dick Barton whose adventures, which began on BBC Radio over sixty years ago, are still enjoyed today.
+Alexander Armstrong examines the impact and popularity of special agent Dick Barton whose adventures ran on the BBC Light Programme from 1946 to 1951- and are still enjoyed today on BBC Radio 4 Extra.

-Dick Barton starred in the BBC's first ever daily radio serial, and went on to appear in over 700 episodes between 1946 and 1951.
-Every evening, millions gathered around the wireless feeling a rush of excitement when they heard the serial's memorable signature tune 'Devil's Gallop', listening entranced to the exploits of the ex-commando Captain and his faithful lieutenants Jock and Snowy.
+Dick Barton starred in the BBC's first ever daily radio serial, and went on to appear in over 700 episodes.
+Millions gathered around the wireless feeling a rush of excitement when they heard the serial's memorable signature tune 'Devil's Galop', listening entranced to the exploits of the ex-commando Captain and his faithful lieutenants Jock and Snowy.

-In this programme Alexander Armstrong looks back to Barton's arrival on Radio and discovers that despite the serial's enormous popularity the programme attracted many critics, including one listener who desribed it as "blatant sadism corrupting the minds of our youth using the exact method used by the Nazis".
+Alexander looks back to Barton's arrival and discovers that despite the serial's enormous popularity the programme attracted many critics, including one listener who described it as "blatant sadism corrupting the minds of our youth using the exact method used by the Nazis".

-We discover in attempt to respond to the controversy the script-writers adhered to 13 codes of conduct, such as: no sex, no booze, no bad language and all violence must be limited to "clean socks on the jaw."
+And discover how in an attempt to respond to the controversy, the script-writers adhered to 13 codes of conduct, such as: no sex, no booze, no bad language and all violence must be limited to "clean socks on the jaw."

 Contributors include Gareth Johnson, son of the first actor to play Barton, award winning playwright Phil Wilmott and Barton fan John Mundy.